brianbancroft/Merge-sort/README.md

 #MERGE SORT

-This is a stretch goal for Lighthouse Labs.
-The purpose of this thing is to create a sorting algorthm base on the Merge Sort methodology.
+This is a sample of my intuition and my ability to carry out recursive thinking.
+This exercise inputs a series of arrays, which I sort using the Merge method as opposed to the Bubble Sort or by using any built-in sorting algorithm.